HDRJ-One/darkstorm2150-Protogen_x3.4_Official_Release/README.md

 modelshoot style, analog style, mdjrny-v4 style, nousr robot

+Trigger words are available for the hassan1.4 and f222, might have to google them :)

 ## Setup
 To run this model, download the model.ckpt or model.safetensor and install it in your "stable-diffusion-webui\models\Stable-diffusion" directory